rickosborne/cascades/md/05-0-5-descent.md

 A blast of stale something hit my face and the brain fog cleared.
 Pamela was standing over me, ridiculous mask over her face, trying to wedge an elastic strap between my lolling head and the carpet.

-"Lily!
-Come on, girl!"
+"Alex!
+Come on!"

 "I'm here."
 I shook my head to try to clear more cobwebs, but that made my vision go red.
 "I'm here."

 "Can you stand?
-Can?
-You?
-Stand?"
+Can‽ You‽ Stand‽"

 I closed my eyes, not wanting to think about how much this was going to hurt.